Jsparrow/jsparrow.github.io/docs/rules/collections-factory-methods.md

 description:
     Replaces the invocations of 'Collections.unmodifiableList/Set/Map' with the corresponding factory method 'List.of', 'Set.of' and 'Map.ofEntries' introduced in Java 9.

-tags: ["Java 9", "Old Language Constructs", "Readability"]
+tags: ["Java 9", "Old Language Constructs", "Readability", "Marker"]
 ---

 # Use Factory Methods for Collections